Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-fAjYRngL0Bk.md

 # [June 1st, 2021 Livestream](../2021-06-01.md)
 ## Q&A: Satisfactory move to Unreal Engine 5?
 https://www.youtube.com/watch?v=fAjYRngL0Bk
-This question was possibly duplicated with a more recent answer: [August 30th, 2022 Livestream Q&A: Unreal 5 switch, when?](./yt-GudEIWIRltY.md) [https://www.youtube.com/watch?v=GudEIWIRltY](https://www.youtube.com/watch?v=GudEIWIRltY)
+This question was possibly duplicated with a more recent answer: [September 27th, 2022 Livestream Q&A: Are you going to use Unreal Engine 5 for better performance?](./yt-LnZWyYccFEQ.md) [https://www.youtube.com/watch?v=LnZWyYccFEQ](https://www.youtube.com/watch?v=LnZWyYccFEQ)

 ### Topics